 “I don’t think he treats her right,” Leila said.
 She knew she should not be so candid with the accusation, especially with Elliot.
 That was his Alpha.
 But he was weirdly easy to talk to.

-No one else bothered to try to talk to her anymore.
+No one else bothered to talk to her anymore.
 It was like she was some doomed sacrificial lamb they had all given up on.

 “How could you know that?”
 Elliot asked.
 He did not seem defensive, just curious.
 Leila looked away from him.
 The vivid memories of her and her mother questioning Joana about it over the years played in her mind, but she always told them she was fine.
 Two years ago Joana told them to never ask again.